exelban/links/README.md

 ## Installation
 ### Requirements
-Links is currently supported on macOS 11.0 (Big Sur) and higher.
+Links is currently supported on macOS 13.0 (Big Sur) and higher.

 ### Manual
 You can download the latest version [here](https://github.com/exelban/links/releases/latest/download/Links.dmg).
 This will download a file called `Links.dmg `.
 Open it and move the app to the application folder.

-### App Store
-Links is not available in the App Store.

 ## Roadmap
 Links is under active development.
 And there is a list of the most important things that will be added to the app with time: